 “Whatever the size of your enterprise, you’ll find in [Design to Grow] a master class in problem-solving, in cross-cultural marketing, and in decision-making.”— Daniel H. Pink, author of To Sell Is Human

 In his role as Vice President, Innovation and Entrepreneurship at The Coca-Cola Company, Butler led a new venturing platform—Coca-Cola Founders—designed to create seed-stage startups by opening up some of Coca-Cola’s biggest challenges to a global network of founders to co-create new solutions together.
 He joined Coca-Cola in 2004 as the Company’s first VP, Global Design.
 He established a cross-functional, systems-based approach to design across more than 200 countries.
-Prior to Coca-Cola, Butler led digital brand strategy for Sapient, consulting with UPS, Gucci, United and Catepillar.
+Prior to Coca-Cola, Butler led digital brand strategy for Sapient, consulting with UPS, Gucci, United, and Catepillar.
 In the dotcom era, he was the CEO and co-founder of a Process1234.com, where he designed CNN’s first streaming audio and video platform.
 Butler has taught systems theory as an adjunct professor and began his career designing large-scale brand identity systems and experiences for a wide range of companies and organizations including Delta, Cartoon Network and the 1996 Olympic Games.

 Along the way, Butler was named “Master of Design” by Fast Company and to Forbes’ “Executive Dream Team.”
-In 2012 he was asked to co-chair the World Economic Forum’s Global Agenda Council on Design and Innovation, and he currently serves on the board of the Center for American Entrepreneurship.
+He was asked to co-chair the World Economic Forum’s Global Agenda Council on Design and Innovation, and he currently serves on the board of the Center for American Entrepreneurship.
 He has given keynotes around the world including Design Indaba in Capetown, the Web Summit in Dublin, The CEO Summit in Auckland, The Economist’s “Big Rethink” in London, and Hong Kong’s Design Week.

 “He was great.
 The client really liked his content.
 Wouldn't surprise me if they have him back again next year.
 And he was an absolute pleasure to work with!”Meeting Planner, SAGE Summit 2017